|

 being keen, and not fools who are led by sound bites.

-"The Struggle for Modern Tibet", co-author Melvyn Goldstein, a
+Modern Tibet", co-author Melvyn Goldstein, a dedicated American

 recounted that one of the Dalai Lama's brothers denied him an opportunity